Selling Consumer Data under Limited Commitment: Main Results

-\begin{definition} An equilibrium is \textit{on-path Markov} if and only if for any two histories $((x,p), h), ((x,p), h') \in \hat{H}$ consisting solely of seller offers that occur with positive probability along the equilibrium path, we have:
+\begin{definition}[On-Path Markov Property] A history $h_t$ is \emph{on-path} if it occurs with positive probability under the equilibrium strategies $(\sigma,\alpha)$ for some buyer type.
+An equilibrium is \emph{on-path Markov} if, for any two on-path histories $h$ and $h'$ and any offer $(x,p)$ that occurs with positive probability along the equilibrium path,

-for all $\theta \in A((x,p), h) \cap A((x,p), h')$. \end{definition}
+for all $\theta \in A(h,(x,p)) \cap A(h',(x,p))$. \end{definition}

-Intuitively, Definition~\ref{def:on-path} states that if the seller deviates only to offers that would occur later along the equilibrium path (undercutting his future self), the buyers' acceptance behavior remains unchanged.
-Clearly, every weak-Markov equilibrium is also on-path Markov.
+Definition~\ref{def:on-path-markov} requires that if the seller deviates to an offer that appears later on the equilibrium path—thereby preempting a scheduled offer—buyers respond exactly as they would on the equilibrium path.
+Any weak-Markov equilibrium necessarily satisfies the on-path Markov property.